-Edgewood College's Art and Design Teaching major will off you the opportunity to be informed, engaged, and inspired to be a future art educator.
-The title of the degree, Art and Design Teaching Major, demonstrates the new emphasis on design education for art educators.
-We believe that art educators are responsible for teaching about all visual communication in its many forms (art, design, culture, and communication.)
+Edgewood College's Art and Design Teaching major will offer you the opportunity to be informed, engaged, and inspired to be a future art educator.

-You will immerse yourself in creative art-making and acquire skills in the art of teaching.
-You will take classes in drawing, painting, design, printmaking, ceramics, sculpture, photography, video, computer imaging, art history, art methods, student teaching, and education.
-As part of your senior seminar experience, Art and Design Teaching Majors study professional practices in the field of art, and prepare an exhibition of their own art work.
+You will immerse yourself in creative art making and acquire skills in the art of teaching.
+You will take classes in drawing, painting, design, printmaking, ceramics, sculpture, photography, video, computer imaging, art history, educational foundations, art teaching methods, and student teaching.

 Classes are held in The Stream, our LEED-certified art building.
 It is among the best visual arts facilities at small liberal arts colleges in the upper Midwest.

 Small classes in which faculty provide individual attention to students, and students work closely with their peers.

 Students and faculty have the space, tools, equipment and technology to engage and collaborate in a range of art media.

 Studio art faculty are practicing artists who are recognized in their fields, and students benefit greatly from the tremendous range of perspective and expertise that faculty bring to their teaching.

 The city of Madison is an arts-rich city filled with galleries, museums, and a thriving creative scene.
 A wide variety of arts organizations and other non-profit groups offer students a range of internship and exhibition opportunities.